Excel Gantt chart vs. task tracker: which one should you use?

 Task tracker

 A task tracker shows the current status of work.
-It answers: "What are we doing right now?
-What's done?
-What's blocked?"
+It answers one question clearly: "Where do things stand right now?"

-Structure: One row per task, columns for Status, % Complete, Owner, Due Date, Blocker.
+Structure: One row per task, with columns for Status, % Complete, Owner, Due Date, and Blocker.

 Example: